Sharp thresholds for the random-cluster and Ising models

-Our methods for the Ising model can be applied to a more general model termed here the coloured \rc\ model (CRCM), see Section \ref{sec:crcm}.
-This model is related to the so-called fractional Potts model of \cite{KahnW}, and the fuzzy Potts model and the divide-and-colour model of \cite{DaCmodel,Chay96,Hag99,Hag01}.
+Our methods for the Ising model can be applied to a more general model termed here the colored \rc\ model (CRCM), see Section \ref{sec:crcm}.
+This model is related to the so-called fractional Potts model of \cite{KahnW}, and the fuzzy Potts model and the divide-and-color model of \cite {DaCmodel,Chay96,Hag99,Hag01}.

 The sharp-threshold theorem used here is an extension of that given for product measure in \cite{FKST,Tal94}, and it makes use of the results of \cite{GG}.
 It is stated, with an outline of the proof, in Section \ref{sec:ist}.
 The distinction of the current sharp-threshold theorem is that it makes no assumption of symmetry on either the event or measure in question.
 Instead, one needs to estimate the maximum influence of the various components, and it turns out that this may be done in a manner which is very idiomatic for the models in question.
 The sharp-threshold theorem presented here may find further applications in the study of dependent random variables.